andreiolaru-ro/FLASH-MAS/Test_on_your_device.md

 # Linux

 On Linux environment, the steps are similar.
 For 64-bit machines, you will need aditional libraries.
 More info at [2].
 You can access the FLASH-MAS repository in a similar method as described for Windows.

+## Build APK (debug)
-Regarding the build of the APK, the steps are identical.
+Regarding the build of the APK, the steps are almost identical.
+So, after changing directory to the `android-deployment` folder, you can run <br>
+`./gradlew assembleDebug` <br>
+to create the APK file.

 # References
 [1] https://developer.android.com/studio/build/building-cmdline <br>